jm-programmer09/silverkgallery/README.md

 ## Silver K Gallery
+# Questions for col
+- Does he want a form where people can submit queries?

 # Note
 - For the BrowserRouter basename, change it depending on which site it is being hosted at